simplocms/docs/docs/modules/configuration.md

 If you want to config your custom menu with submenu, you can use the same steps like for the simple menu.
 Just only for the `admin.menu` key in configuration file, you will define more items here.
 The best result for an admin submenu is when you will not use `icon` optional parameter for these subitems and just only define a group icon, which will generate for the main item of this submenu in first level of the admin menu.
 For definition of this group icon, you need to use `admin.menu_group_icon` config key and, the same like in menu items, you need to define a complete css class for Font Awesome icon.
+For this group icon, a default value is `fa fa-trello`.

 **Permissions**

 The another important option is `permissions` key.
 It is an array type value and you can define here a group type for permission as an `admin.permissions.group` key.
 For this option, you can use pre-defined value, which you can find in **permissions.php** config file.
 For the complex module with editable items, the best option is just `1`, because then the system will use a basic logical entrusting.
-It means the following areas - show, create, edit, delete, all.
+It means with the following areas - show, create, edit, delete, all.